bersling/tsmean-amp/app/pages/articles/vs/common-concepts-among-component-centric-frameworks.md

 - React has opted for the developer explicitly informing it when a state change occurred
 - The other frameworks try to detect changes for you instead
 - There are subtleties that are not covered here, since we're focusing on the commonalities.
 However, it is important to know that e.g. Angular and Svelte won't pick up on objects being mutated whereas Vue does this for you.
-When learning your framework it is important to understand where it requires immutability.
+When learning your framework, it is important to understand where it requires immutability.
 For example [Immutability in Svelte](https://svelte.dev/tutorial/updating-arrays-and-objects) or [Immutability in React](https://reactjs.org/tutorial/tutorial.html#why-immutability-is-important).

 ## Misc